texas-robocamp/texas-robocamp.github.io/tutorials/robot-programming/introduction.md

 ### Task 8.3
 Now that you know how to produce sound on your car, write a program that makes the car beep for 5 seconds.

-## Task 8.4

-You should now have all of the pieces to write the turn and push behavior!
-Your first major programming task is now to implement that behavior.

-{% include callout_red_cup.html task="X" comment="Please flip your cup to red to indicate that you're ready to test your robot."%}

-{% include note.html content="Camp Staff: Bring the group to a wall or out to the bridge to test that the robot both drives forward and stops when encountering the wall, using its obstacle detection sensors." %}

-Now, let's get the robot to [follow a line](line_following.html).